jbsparrow/CyberDropDownloader/docs/frequently-asked-questions.md

 {% hint style="info" %}
 Any "Unknown" error, is usually coding related, or it'll be something like the program not being able to find a file extension for a file.
+You can report unknown error on the issue tracker: <https://github.com/jbsparrow/CyberDropDownloader/issues>
 {% endhint %}

 ## Why are all the files skipped?